Tien140605/flashcard-learning-app/README.md

 - Editing and deleting a flashcard
 - Searching flashcards
 - Starting a learning session
-- Flipping cards to reveal answers
+- Clicking a card to reveal the answer
 - Marking answers as correct or wrong
 - Viewing the study session result
 - Opening My History
 - Reviewing wrong answers from a previous session
 - Logging in as admin
-- Using the Admin Panel to manage a selected user's flashcards and history
+- Using the Admin Panel to manage a selected user's flashcards, password, and learning history

 The recording should not show the running environment, source code, or database, as these are checked separately through the GitHub repository.